cyyynthia/TypingTest.py/README.md

 Do you feel like you're able to type fast and want to test yourself?
 Try today by visiting [https://typing.alexflipnote.dev](https://typing.alexflipnote.dev) and check for yourself.
 The test does support multiple languages as well.
 By simply clicking on the flag, you get redirected to a menu of multiple languages to choose from.

+Wish to contribute to this website or report any bugs?
+Feel free to make a **Pull Request/Issue** on [GitHub](https://github.com/AlexFlipnote/TypingTest) and help this project become better for every day that goes by ❤.

+## Requirements
+- Python 3.6 or up
+- SASS

 ## Contributors
 - [Bowser65](https://github.com/Bowser65) (Improving the word rendering and lag issues)